Seven Seas: Arabs

 Arab seafarers may have also considered other important seas nearby which they navigated regularly, including the Black Sea, Caspian Sea, Red Sea, Mediterranean Sea, and Adriatic Sea.

 East Indies

 In British Colonial times the Clipper Ship Tea Route from China to England was the longest trade route in the world.
 It took sailors through seven seas near the Dutch East Indies: the Banda Sea, the Celebes Sea, the Flores Sea, the Java Sea, the South China Sea, the Sulu Sea, and the Timor Sea.
-The Seven Seas referred to those seas, and if someone had sailed the Seven Seas it meant he had sailed to, and returned from, the other side of the world.
+The Seven Seas referred to those seas, and if someone had "sailed the Seven Seas" it meant they had sailed to, and returned from, the other side of the world.

+Greeks

+The term in modern usage originated from Greece, where the seven seas were considered as: